fauna/fauna-vscode/README.md

 # FQL VSCode

-This is the FQL extension for VS Code.
-It allows users to craft and run FQL queries against their database from the FQL Playground.
-This plugin provides intellisense with autocompletions tailored to your databaase when writing queries within the playground or any other .fql file.
+This is the Fauna extension for VS Code.
+It allows users to write and run FQL queries against their database from the FQL Playground.
+This plugin provides intellisense with autocompletions tailored to your database when writing queries within the playground or any other .fql file.

 To get started, simply configure the extension with your secret and press `cmd+l` (Mac) or `ctrl+l` (Linux/Windows) to open the FQL Playground!
-You can also use the VSCode command palette, `FQL: Toggle Playground`.
+You can also use the VSCode command palette, `Fauna: Toggle Playground`.

 ## Configuration